randomtable/Sec/web-application-firewall/PHP/README.md

 Test/modify WAF rules to fit your needs.

-Some filters may broke your application functionalities, so you have to modify rules to preserve user experience.
+Some filters may broke your application functionalities, so you have to test and eventually modify rules to preserve user experience.